-Al: 2023 wow!
+AI: 2023 wow!
 2024 how?
 2025 now...

+Our world in 2025

+Accelerating impact

-Accelerating Impact Al has become a transformational force that moves us from the digital world to the era of Now in which unprecedented innovation and agility is required.
+Al has become a transformational force that moves us from the digital world to the era of Now in which unprecedented innovation and agility is required.

-The Business Intelligence Group, which recognises organisations, products and people who bring AI to life and apply it to solve real problems, named our Chief AI and Revenue Officer Wesley Ter Haar as an individual winner and Monks.
-Flow as an organisational winner in its 2024 Artificial Intelligence Excellence Awards.
-An agile state of mind Injecting AI end to end by Sir Martin Sorrell 02 by Bruno Lambertini and Dave Carey 15 From the frontier Everyone, everywhere, all a t once by Wesley Ter Haar 09 by James Kinney 17 Serving a wider purpose Lean, impactful and fast by Regina Romeijn 11 by Nikki Gifford and Karan Chetal 19 Proactive AI partners Going to market now by Deborah Heslip 13 by Scott Spirit 21 by Sir Martin Sorrell "We are entering new territory on several fronts, and fortune will favour the brave" The return of US President Donald Trump is the central backdrop against which events in 2025 and beyond are set to unfold, re-framing conflicts from Ukraine to the Middle East, ushering in the next phase of the West's relationship with China, impacting the global economy and re-shaping the outlook for the world's biggest technology companies.
-"New call out to go here [SRC]" In the more specific context of marketers and the companies that serve them, Al has become a transformational force that moves us from the digital world to the era of Now in which unprecedented innovation and agility is required.
-That spells unbridled opportunity for those who take the lead, and ignominy for the laggards.
-We are entering new territory on several fronts, and fortune will favour the brave.
 A fragmenting world The rapid collapse of the Assad regime in Syria before Christmas highlighted the extent to which political events have the power to surprise.
-Geopolitics continues to be dominated by three major issues: the expansionist ambitions of Russia, the threat to world order posed by Iran, and the growing stand-off between the US and China.
-In Ukraine, it looks as though the Trump administration will try to get a deal, and the evidence is that Russia will retain much of the country it has seized, and that Ukraine's membership of NATO will be taken off the table.
-That means Putin will be emboldened and the Russian threat is going to be a growing one.
-The US administration is going to say to Europe: if you want to defend Ukraine you are going to have to pay for it.
-And the Poles, the Baltic States, the Scandinavian countries are all right to be worried about what will come next.
-Eastern Europe especially Poland - is continuing to grow economically, but the cost of paying more on defence will sap that growth.
+Geopolitics continues to be dominated by three major issues: the continued stand-off between the US and China, the expansionist ambitions of Russia and the threat to world order posed by Iran.
+In Ukraine, the Trump administration has tried to live up to its promise to get a deal done and the likelihood is that, if and when that happens.
+Russia will retain much of the territory it has seized and that Ukraine's membership of NATO will be off the table.
+That means Putin, after regrouping, will be emboldened and the Russian threat is going to be a growing one.
+The US administration has made it clear to Europe: if you want to defend Ukraine you are going to have to pay for it.
+The Poles, the Baltic States, the Scandinavian countries are all right to be worried about what will come next.
+Eastern Europe - especially Poland is continuing to grow economically, but the cost of paying more on defence may sap that growth.
 And there will be growing stresses and strains within NATO and the UN because of all this.
-It will certainly continue to disincentivise companies from investing in Europe compared to other parts of the world.
-With Iran and the Middle East, the outlook is better.
-Iran's influence has been emasculated to some degree by the defeats suffered by Hamas and Hezbollah, as well as by the collapse of the regime in Syria.
-A ceasefire has been achieved in Gaza, though whether it will hold remains to be seen.
+It will certainly continue to disincentivise companies from investing in Europe compared to other parts of the world, unless the impact of Germany's fiscal flexibility and defence bazooka extends beyond its boundaries.
+With Iran and the Middle East, the outlook may be better.
+Iran's influence has been emasculated to some degree. by the defeats suffered by Hamas and Hezbollah, as well as by the collapse of the regime in Syria.
+Whether the return of hostages and a ceasefire in Gaza can be achieved remains to be seen.
 The Trump administration is likely to be more hardline over Iran than Biden and Obama and may back Israel to neutralise Tehran's nuclear threat.
 The role of Saudi Arabia will be pivotal.
-The Saudis may well come to an accommodation with Israel if a two-state solution for Palestine can be agreed.
+The Saudis may welcome an accommodation with Israel if a two-state solution for Palestine can be agreed.
 So there is a better prospect of some stability being restored.